adangtran87/gbf-weap/README.md

 # gbf-weap
-This script tries to find the optimum weapon pool from a list of weapons and list of summon pairs.
+This script tries to find the optimum weapon pool from a list of weapons, list of summon pairs, and party requirements.
 The script optimizes for attack/damage.

 ### How To Run
 `python weapon-optimizer.py [-h] [--list_all] config`